rhtconsulting/fuse-quickstarts/karaf/amq/README.md

 AMQ Camel OSGi example
 ====================================
-This example deploy two basic Camel routes using ActiveMQ.
-They are both deployed using package scanning.
-The one produces the message and sends it to the queue.
-The other picks it up from the queue and logs it.
+This example deploys two basic Camel routes using ActiveMQ.
+Both deployed using package scanning.
+The first one produces a simple text message and sends it to the queue.
+The second route picks up the message from the queue and logs it.

 ### Requirements:
  * JBoss Fuse 6.2.0